bitnami/charts/bitnami/airflow/README.md

 ### Loading Plugins

 You can load plugins into the chart by specifying a git repository containing the plugin files.
 The repository will be periodically updated using a sidecar container.
 In order to do that, you can deploy airflow with the following options:

+> NOTE: When enabling git synchronization, an init container and sidecar container will be added for all the pods running airflow, this will allow scheduler, worker and web component to reach plugins if it was needed.

 ```console
 git.plugins.enabled=true